 There are three methods taxpayers can use to submit their W-7 application package to renew their ITIN.
 They can:

-- Mail their Form W-7, along with original identification documents or copies certified by the agency that issued them, to the IRS address listed on the form (identification documents will be returned within 60 days),
+- Mail a completed Form W-7, along with original identification documents or copies certified by the agency that issued them, to the IRS address listed on the form (identification documents will be returned within 60 days), or

 - In advance, call and make an appointment at an IRS Taxpayer Assistance Center in lieu of mailing original identification documents to the IRS.

-The Center for Economic Progress and Ladder Up offer free ITIN renewal assistance for families earning up to $55,000 and individuals earning up to $30,000 annually.
-Both organizations are Certified Acceptance Agents.
-Capacity is limited and appointments will be made on a first come, first served basis.
+Ladder Up is a Certified Acceptance Agent and offers free ITIN renewal assistance for families earning up to $55,000 and individuals earning up to $30,000 annually.
+Capacity is limited and appointments will be made on a first-come, first-served basis.